-Digital transformation, and the war for talent
+Digital transformation, and the digital talent gap

 It’s the buzzword everyone’s talking about, but what is Digital Transformation, and what does it mean for your business?

 At Digital People, digital transformation is a subject close to our hearts.
 As digital practitioners for almost two decades before becoming recruiters, we have first-hand experience of developing and executing digital transformation strategy for leading international blue chips, SMEs and start-ups.